DrTimothyAldenDavis/GraphBLAS/README.md

                 These are stand-along package that rely on GraphBLAS.
 They are not compiled by the cmake script.
 See Extras/README.txt for more details.

+GraphBLAS:      the MATLAB interface.
+This folder is called 'GraphBLAS' so
+                that typing 'help graphblas' or 'doc graphblas' in the MATLAB Command Window can locate the Contents.m file.

 Include:        user-accessible include file, GraphBLAS.h